movestore/Distance_BetweenLocations/README.md

 ### Artefacts
 `distance_histogram.pdf`: PDF with histograms of the distances per individual

+`distanceBetweenLocations.csv`: table containing the timestamps, longitude, latitude, individual Id and calculated distance between locations.
+The column name of the distance contains the unit information after the underscore, e.g "distance_m".
+The units correspond to the map units of the data (see documentation).

 ### Parameters
 `units`: units displayed in the histogram can be selected.
 Available are: `centimeters`, `meters`, `kilometers`, `inches`, `feet`, `yards` & `miles`.
 Default is the *map unit* of the data (see documentation).